 It is unclear if Melfia, original name Melvia, (メルヴィア) existed as its own country before the introduction of its Magic Academy, much like its thematic predecessor Vinheim.
 And like the Dragon School of Dark Souls, (DS1) this is largely because the magic school has completely consumed its cultural identity since its inception, which in this case dates back pretty far in Melfia’s history.
 This by all accounts very old learning institution was founded by sorcerers like Olenford, or Olanford, (オランフォード) who arrived to this land by sea.
 According to various item descriptions, these were the same sorcerers who were imprisoned at the Lost Bastille and later crammed into ships before being sent out to sea.
-Most the criminals died when their crude vessels fell apart and sank as they drifted through the open ocean, but a small number survived and happened to make landfall in the south.
+Most of the criminals died when their crude vessels fell apart and sank as they drifted through the open ocean, but a small number survived and happened to make landfall in the south.
 Unperturbed by Vendrick’s paranoia, these survivors not only hung onto their sorcery but did their best to restore what was lost.

 Curved greatsword created from the soul of the Enforcer of Exile.
 The blade that was greatly warped feels eerie rather than beautiful.